hshhrr/vscode-styx/README.md

 # Styx for VS Code
-Visual Studio Code dark color theme with a full back UI.
+A dark color theme for Visual Studio Code with a full back UI.